TheDaniel3131/advanced-programming-language-concepts-materials-and-exercises/lesson1/notes.md

 # Continue from Lesson 1

-Functional Programming Paradigms(Under Declarative Programming Paradigms) - Focus on readability, maintainability, reusablity, concurrent and parallel execution, and predictability.
+Functional Programming Paradigm (Under Declarative Programming Paradigm) - Focus on readability, maintainability, reusablity, concurrent and parallel execution, and predictability.
-Imperattive Programming Paradigms - Tells the computer **how** to do things, whereas declarative focuses on what we want to get from the computer.
+Imperattive Programming Paradigm - Tells the computer **how** to do things, whereas declarative focuses on what we want to get from the computer.

 1) https://www.geeksforgeeks.org/difference-between-functional-and-imperative-programming/